ngneat/dialog/README.md

 ```

 ### Enable close
 The `enableClose` property can be configured for each dialog.
+It can either be an object with the keys `escape` and `backdrop` for more granular control,
+or one of the values described below directly.
+The latter will apply the set value to both close triggers (escape and backdrop).

 If set to `true`, clicking on the backdrop or pressing the escape key will close the modal.
 If set to `false`, this behavior will be disabled.